ShoutToMe/stm-sdk-android/create-shout.md

 For media files, there is a helper function in CreateShoutRequest that you can use to pass in a
 <a href="https://developer.android.com/reference/android/net/Uri.html" target="_blank">Uri</a>
 instead of a <a href="https://developer.android.com/reference/java/io/File.html" target="_blank">File</a>.
-It requires a context in order to search the
+It requires a Context.

-<a href="https://developer.android.com/reference/android/provider/MediaStore.html" target="_blank">MediaStore</a>.
+NOTE: This helper function will do its best to build the File from the provider Uri, however due to the nature of differences in Android device implmentations and file storage areas, it is not guaranteed to work.
+Sufficient testing should be done on your supported devices and Android versions.

 ```java
 createShoutRequest.setFileFromMediaUri(mediaFileUri, context);